WWE News: Footage Of Braun Strowman’s Monstrous Impact In India, Meets Bollywood Superstar Varun Dhawan

 Braun Strowman is not only one of the most popular superstars in the WWE, he is quickly becoming one of the most popular athletes worldwide.
 Representing the WWE, Braun Strowman is currently touring India, and as expected, “The Monster in the Bank” is making quite the impact.
 Strowman has already appeared on the hit shows WWE Sunday Dhamaal and Mirchi Hangout.
 The WWE superstar also met Bollywood superstar Varun Dhawan, and Strowman took to Twitter to answer some of his fans’ questions.

+On Twitter, the Bollywood actor said that “The Monster in the Bank” was a great guy, and that he is very deserving of all the hype he is getting.
+Varun also thanked the World Wrestling Entertainment for setting up the meeting, and he described it as Bollywood meets the WWE.

-As The Indian Express documented, “The Monster Among Men” expressed how excited he is that he got to visit India again.
+As the Indian Express documented, “The Monster Among Men” expressed how excited he is that he got to visit India again.

 “After the overwhelming love I received from my fans in India, I’m excited to be coming back for more.
 Brace yourself WWE Universe India.
 The Monster is coming.”